zilishen/documentation/content/nms/installation/on-prem/offline-install-guide.md

     sudo bash fetch-external-dependencies.sh ubuntu20.04
     ```

-    In this example, the script creates an archive called `nms-dependencies-ubuntu20.04.tar.gz` is created with the external dependencies.
+    In this example, the script creates an archive called `nms-dependencies-ubuntu20.04.tar.gz` with the external dependencies.

 3. After you copy and extract the bundle onto your target machine, take the following steps to install the packages: